José-Carlos Mariátegui

 José-Carlos Mariátegui is a scientist, writer, curator and scholar on culture, new media and technology.
+He explores the intersection of culture and technology, history of cybernetics, media archeology, digitization, video archives, and the impact of technology on memory institutions.
 Born in 1975, he is the son of Peruvian psychiatrist Javier Mariategui and the grandson of Jose Carlos Mariategui, the most influential Latin American Marxist thinker of the 20th century.
 He studied Mathematics and Biology at Cayetano Heredia University in Lima, Perú and did both Masters and Doctoral degrees in Information Systems and Innovation from the London School of Economics and Political Science – LSE (London).
-His PhD, dated 2013, was titled Image, information and changing work practices: the case of the BBC’s Digital Media Initiative.
-Has been involved in teaching and research activities, as well as published a variety of articles on art, science, technology, society and development.
+His PhD, dated 2013, was titled "Image, information and changing work practices: the case of the BBC’s Digital Media Initiative" under the supervision of Prof. Jannis Kallinikos.
+He has been involved in teaching and research activities, and has published a variety of articles on art, science, technology, society and development.
 He founded Alta Tecnología Andina (ATA), non-profit organization dedicated to the development and research of artistic and scientific theories in Latin America.
 Founder of the International Festival of Video and Electronic Art in Lima (1998–2003).
-Founding Director of the Memorial Museum of José Carlos Mariátegui of the Ministry of Culture in Peru.
+Founding Director of the José Carlos Mariátegui Museum, in Lima, Peru (1995–2005).
+He is currently an adjunct professor at LUISS (Rome), a senior visiting research fellow at the Department of Media and Communications at the LSE, a board member of Future Everything (UK), a member of the board of trustees (Kuratorium) of the ZKM Center for Art and Media Karlsruhe (Germany) and Editorial Board member for the Leonardo Book Series at MIT Press.
+He also chairs the Museo de Arte de Lima - MALI Education Committee.

 For many years he worked with Gianni Toti and collaborated in Tupac Amauta, Toti's last series of works while being both residents at the CICV Centre de Recherche Pierre Schaeffer Montbéliard Belfort (France, 1997–2002).
-While studying in Lima, he was a member of the Scientific Thought and Philosophy of Science Program, Cayetano Heredia University (Lima, 1995–2001).
-Teaches the course: “The virtual museum” at Ricardo Palma University Postgraduate Museology Program.
-Member of the National Commission of Culture, a High Level dependency of the President that proposed the cultural and scientific policy in Peru (2001–2002).
-Recent conferences include: Coloquio Internacional de Historia del Arte “Arte y ciencia” (UNAM, Guadalajara, 2000), Medi@terra Festival (Athens, 2000), ISEA 2000 Symposium (Paris, 2000), Emoçao art.ficial (São Paulo, 2002, 2004), Transmediale.03 (Berlin, 2003), Ars Electronica (Linz, 2004).
-Member of the Cultural Diversity Committee of the Inter-Society for Electronic Arts (ISEA).
-Jury member of the 13 Videobrasil (2001), Videoformes (2003) and the Central America Videoprize (2004).
+While studying in Lima, he worked with Prof. Alberto Cordero a coordinator of the Scientific Thought and Philosophy of Science Program, Cayetano Heredia University (Lima, 1995–2001).
+Was a member of the National Commission of Culture, a high-level dependency of the president that proposed the cultural and scientific policy in Peru (2001–2002) and the longer-serving board member of the National Advisory Commission of the Ministry of Culture in Peru (2010–2021).